 “money isn’t everything, but it’s right up there with air”

-We are daily bombarded with all of these small decisions that distract us from the large one that affects the way we live our lives.
-The MINGU$ app is a resource that helps you funnel those decisions into the ones that you deem most important.
+Every day, you are bombarded with thousands of minor decisions that distract you from the big one that affects the way you live your life.
+The Mingu$ app helps you funnel those decisions into the ones that you deem most important.

-Here at MINGU$, we use technology and social media to help you make better decisions for the long run.
-We believe that each “good” decision today puts you in a better place “down the line”:
+Here at Mingu$, we use technology and social media to help you make better decisions for the long run.
+We believe that each good decision today puts you in a better place down the line:

-Relationships – managing how you contribute your resources to those closest to you like your children will help make sure that you have freed them from having to support you and continue the cycle of not reaching their potential.
+Relationships: managing how you contribute your resources to those closest to you, such as your children, will help make sure that you free them from the burden of having to support you, and thus break the cycle of them not reaching their potential.

-Housing – managing the impact of where you live now and where you decide to go next has been proven to be a determinant in your own future and those closest to you like your kids.
+Housing: managing the impact of where you live now and where you decide to go next has been proven to be a determinant in your own future and that of your dependents.

-Transportation – managing the maintenance of your existing vehicle and showing you the impact of not doing so will impact your finances today and the future.
+Transportation: managing the maintenance of your existing vehicle, and showing you the costs of not doing so, will impact your finances today and the future.

-Skills – managing where you work, who you work for, and the skills you’ll need to prosper is a key feature of the application.
-We highlight how the local economy affects your ability to make a living and recommend skills that you can acquire to ensure your future.
+Skills: managing where you work, who you work for, and the skills you’ll need to prosper is a key feature of the application.
+We highlight how the local economy affects your ability to make a living and recommend skills that you can acquire to safeguard your future.

-All of these components form the essential foundation that will allow you to live the life you imagine for yourself.

-MINGU$ keeps an eye on all of these components and reminds you if you are not on the path you want to be.
+All of these components form the essential foundation that will allow you to live the life you envisage for yourself.
+Mingu$ keeps an eye on all of these components and reminds you if you are not on the path you want to be.